 The whole MID is controlled via the FreeMASTER "Variable Watch".
 Motor Identification (MID) sub-block shown in Figure 23.
-The motor parameter identification workflow is following:
+The motor parameter identification is as follows:

 - 1. Set the MID: Command variable to STOP. - 2.
-Select the measurement type you want to perform via the MID: Measurement Type variable: - PP_ASSIST Pole-pair identification assistant. - EL PARAMS Electrical parameters measurement. - · Ke BEMF constant measurement. - · MECH_PARAMS Mechanical parameters measurement. - 3.
+Select the measurement type you want to perform via the MID: Measurement Type variable: - PP_ASSIST Pole-pair identification assistant. - EL_PARAMS Electrical parameters measurement. - Ke BEMF constant measurement. - MECH_PARAMS Mechanical parameters measurement. - 3.
 Insert the known motor parameters via the MID: Known Param set of variables.
-All parameters with a non-zero known value are used instead of measured parameters (if necessary). - 4.
+All parameters with a non-zero known value are used to infer other parameters (if necessary). - 4.
 Set the measurement configuration paramers in the MID: Config set of variables. - 5.
 Start the measurement by setting MID: Command to RUN. - 6.
-Observe the MID Start Result variable for the MID measurement plan validity (see Table 15) and the actual MID: State, MID: Faults (see Table 13), and MID: Warnings (see Table 14) variables. - 7.
-If the measurement finishes successfully, the measured motor parameters are shown in the MID: Measured set of variables and MID: State goes to STOP.
+Observe the MID Start Result variable for the MID measurement plan validity (see Table 9) and the actual MID: State, MID: Faults (see Table 7), and MID: Warnings (see Table 8) variables. - 7.
+When the measurement is successfully finished, the measured motor parameters are in the MID: Measured set of variables.